GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ![Create Client for Consumer](gg_consumer_client.png)

-Once you hit, you will see credidentals for consumer client, before closing the pop-up screen please copy credidental info:
+Once you hit, you will see credidentals for consumer client, before closing the pop-up screen please copy credential info:

 ![Creadidentals of Client for Consumer](gg_consumer_client_info.png)

 To create a consumer, click on **+ CREATE CONSUMER** button.
-On the popup screen, write a name for consumer, I wrote **ggconsumer** and write `Client Id` you to **Gluu Client Id**
+On the popup screen, write a name for consumer, I wrote **ggconsumer** and write `Client Id` to **Gluu Client Id** field.

 ![Creadidentals of Client for Consumer](gg_consumer.png)

 Edit `gg_demo_app.py` on your **Resource Server** and replace values of `client_oxd_id`, `client_id` and `client_secret` those you get while creating client for consumer.
-Since it is in degub mode it, program will reload automatically so you don't need to restart.
+Since it is in debug mode it, program will reload automatically so you don't need to restart.
 In my case:

 ```